Sorry Out of Gender - The Future Is Diverse

 Feedback on the acceptance of contributions will be provided by 10 September 2024.

-We look forward to an interdisciplinary exchange and lively discussions at the conference Sorry Out of Gender - The Future Is Diverse.
+We look forward to an interdisciplinary exchange and inspiring discussions at the conference Sorry Out of Gender - The Future Is Diverse.

 Annika Schwark (M.Ed.)